 - 17.4.13.
-SSL is now superseded by TLS, with the latest version being TLS 1.2 which was released in August 2008.
-The largely because of security flaws in the older SSL protocols. - 17.4.14.
+SSL is now superseded by TLS, with the latest version being TLS 1.3 which was released in August 2018.
+This is largely because of security flaws in the older SSL protocols. - 17.4.14.
 Accordingly SSL is no longer an approved cryptographic protocol and it SHOULD be replaced by TLS.